rotorman/GT911test/README.md

 **Caution!
 This code does NO low battery checking, thus better run it solely on freshly charged battery for a limited time, or hook your radio to a power supply, e.g. via top USB-C port**

-You will see green LED light in normal condition, if a touch hiccup is detected, the LED turns teal.
+You will see green LED light in normal condition, if a touch hiccup is detected, the LED turns red.
 Via AUX1 you can get the same touch debug as with real EdgeTX/OpenTX when firmware is build with DEBUG=YES CMake option.
 400000 baud 8N1.
 Here an example how it looks when the firmware is running on TX16S:

 <img src="media/TX16S.jpg" height="500px">